 - SBA 7(a) loans: These are government-backed business loans and the best place to start.
 Terms and rates are usually competitive and larger loans are available.
 The paperwork to apply for these loans is extensive, but worth your time since the loans offer good terms.
 You can learn more about these loans here.

 - Local banks: Sometimes your local bank may be interested in funding homegrown projects that benefit the community they operate in.
 Many have found more success with a local bank over a national bank that does not have direct ties to the community.

 - Crowdfunding: This is basically receiving funds in advance from a lot of investors or donors.
 Some are all-or-nothing endeavors, so you set an amount and if you do not reach that goal you give the money back.
 Others allow you to accept the funds even if you do not reach your goal.
 Platforms include Kickstarter, Indiegogo and Fundable.

-- Peer-to-Peer: This is a type of lending that may involve a large group of investors or individual investors.
+- Peer-to-peer: This is a type of lending that may involve a large group of investors or individual investors.
 Your credit history and scores often factor into these kinds of loans.
 Usually these loans are not large enough to fund your entire project, but are worth investigating.
 Popular options include Lending Club, Prosper and Street Shares.
-Learn more about Peer-to-Peer lending here.
+[Read related article: 7 Non-Bank Business Financing Methods for Startups]

 It helps to get creative when you're looking to start a brewery.
 Many entrepreneurs in the industry are fortunate enough to take over an existing brewery after the previous owners have moved along.
 Some have been able to partner with restaurants looking to add a brewpub.
 You may also be able to lower costs by purchasing used equipment or by leasing equipment.
 Eventually you should be able to afford your own equipment if you plan to increase your volume.
 Plus, it is easier to get funding once you can show what you are capable of doing, even if it is on leased equipment.